rethinkdb/www/_posts/2015-07-31-temperature-sensors-and-a-side-of-pi.md

 #Or if you don't have pip installed: sudo easy_install pip
 ```

 To install the Adafruit_DHT modules, first [clone this repository][adafruit_dht].
-Then run `python setup.py install` from within the repository directory.
+Then run `python setup.py install` from within the repository directory itself.

-This code is what will be called via cron job to collect temperature and humidity data.
+The following script is what will be called via a `cron` job to collect temperature and humidity data.
 We don't need to manually create the database and table as the script will check for their existence and create them if necessary.
+Either copy paste this gist or `git clone` this [URL][pusherGist].

 <script src="https://gist.github.com/dalanmiller/7d6bb95e70721d70e6d9.js"></script>

 To add this as a `cron` job, enter `sudo crontab -e` on your Raspberry Pi 2.
-My `crontab` looks like this:
+My `crontab` at this moment looks like this:

 ```
 * * * * * sudo python ~/pusherRethinkDB.py